flpflan/u-freecam/README.md

 ## Special Thanks

 - [UnityResolve.hpp](https://github.com/issuimo/UnityResolve.hpp)

+## FAQ

+### Crashes after injection with CE

+Ensure that the directory containing the `freecam-x86_86-windows.dll` file is in a directory with only English characters.

 [^1]:For some modified/hardened engines, this need to be injected at the time of game startup.